Female Masking

 - Self-As-Male Arousal18/100Autoandrophilia · Identity & TransformationAutoandrophilia is a proposed paraphilic pattern in which a person assigned female is sexually aroused by the thought or image of themselves as male.
 It is the little-studied counterpart to autogynephilia, and its own originator later doubted that it describes a real phenomenon.18

 From English "mask" (via French masque and Italian maschera, ultimately of uncertain origin: possibly from a Mediterranean root meaning to blacken or cover the face, with some etymologists also linking it to Arabic maskharah, "buffoon").
-"Masking" applies the gerund to the practice; "female masking" specifies presenting as a woman through the prosthetic; and the community self-descriptors "masker" and "doll" denote practitioners.
+"Masking" applies the gerund to the practice; "female masking" specifies presenting as a woman through the prosthetic; the community self-descriptors "masker" and "doll" denote practitioners.

 identity concealment · embodiment · doll play